 Quality, connectivity and accessibility

 We worked with architects to update our standard house types.
-These will build on the findings from our Project 2020 prototype homes and customer research, providing opportunities for more open-plan living, greater natural light and improved storage.
+These reflect the findings from our Project 2020 prototype homes and customer research, providing opportunities for more open-plan living, more natural light and improved storage.
 Most are designed to meet the standards in the optional Nationally Described Space Standard and the enhanced level 2 for accessibility in Part M of the building regulations (broadly equal to lifetime homes standard).
 33 out of 47 of our new standard house type designs will be standards compliant.
 Our Build Quality Checklist and Construction Quality Review help us to ensure we construct homes to our required standards.
 This improves efficiency and reduces waste.
 Our homes are built to accommodate superfast broadband.